Employee Exit Data Protection Program (EEDPP)

 Gillware Can Help You Build a Strong Employee Exit Data Protection Program

 There are many tools and services that can help your HR department create a good EEDPP.
 For starters, you can take advantage of a file-based cloud backup service.
 Storagecraft’s file-based backup stores up to five revisions of each file.
 Restoring maliciously deleted data with our online file-based backup services is a cinch.
 If you have an in-house IT staff, they can utilize our software to archive and MD5 the storage from their laptops or desktops the day the employee exits your organization.

 Employee Exit Data Protection as a Service

-Simply submit a service request on our website, wrap up the appropriate equipment, and send it in to our digital forensics lab.
+Simply submit a service request on our website, wrap up the appropriate equipment, and send it in to Gillware.
 It can be a company laptop or desktop hard drive, a company phone, or any other company-provided data storage device.
 Gillware will make forensic image copies of the equipment and archive them for you, optionally cleaning and returning them to you for reuse.
 We can hold onto the forensic image copies for up to 20 years, depending on your specific needs.
 If you have reasons to be especially proactive, our expert forensic analysts can perform a preliminary investigation.